grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 Gregory gave a gentle nudge to the bow plane control wheel so the boat would come up just a hair with the new forward momentum on it.

-They cruised ever so slowly and silently away from the spot where they had crossed the deep scattering layer.
-The pings from the sub with the ram quickly got more and more faint, though they could still hear them bouncing softly off the _Prospect_ long after Cassandra reported that she could not hear the pursuing sub's motors any more.
+They cruised slowly and silently away from the spot where they had crossed the deep scattering layer.
+The pings from the sub with the ram quickly got more and more faint, though they could still hear them bouncing softly off the _Prospect_ long after Cassandra reported that she could not hear the _Grackle's_ motors any more.

-Percy stood directly behind Gregory, carefully double checking his every move to make sure they did not accidentally gain any depth and sink below the boat's crush depth.
+Percy stood directly behind Gregory, carefully double checking his every move to make sure they did not accidentally sink below the boat's crush depth.
 After an hour, she personally relieved Gregory in the dive plane control seat and sent him to his rack for a break.

 At 3 knots the _Prospect's_ motor made just enough noise that with the right filters in place on sonar, Hemi could hear the echo of the Prospect off the deep scattering layer above them.
 He showed Cassandra what to listen for, and pretty soon she could give a rough estimate of their depth below the mass of fish.
 It stayed above them for more than 2 hours, but then Cassandra told Percy she could hear it coming slowly down on top of them -- the fish were beginning their daily vertical migration back down the water column to the safety of the very deep, far below the capabilities of the _Prospect_.

 [//]: # (dawn: day 4, run to Stilt City)
-At the depth they were cruising at, near the very limits for the _Prospect_, the boat continually let out long moans as the steel flexed under the weight of the water and stresses of movement.
+At the depth they were still cruising at, near the very limits for the _Prospect_, the boat continually let out long moans as the steel of the hull flexed under the weight of the water and stresses of movement.
 The sounds had a visceral impact on Captain Percy, as if her child were suffering.
 So it was with a sense of relief that they passed back through the mass of fish as the school descended.
 Once they were back above the scattering layer, there was no purpose to staying so dangerously deep, so Percy adjusted the bow planes and the _Prospect_ rose to a much more comfortable 200 meters of depth.

 When Gregory came back from his break, Percy stepped down the ladder to the sonar compartment and joined Hemi at the navigation table.

 [//]: # (### They come up in a fog bank)

 "Our next challenge," said Hemi as she stepped up to the lighted chart, "is how long the batteries will last."

-"Don't think for a fucking second that isn't front of my fucking mind," said Percy.
+"Don't think for a second that isn't front of my mind," said Percy.
 "Coupla hours left, at best.
 Then we have to surface.
 And it's fucking daylight now -- barring another storm, we'll be bright targets -- both visual _and_ radar -- for those fuckers with the ram.
-They'll be back on us before we can get the fucking ballast tanks fully emptied."
+They'll be back on us before we can get the ballast tanks fully emptied."

 "We could wait it out until nightfall without moving.
 We have enough power to keep the lights on at least."

-"I'm worried we haven't put enough distance between us and that crazy fucking sub commander friend of Owen's for that.
+"I'm worried we haven't put enough distance between for that.
 If they find us running on the surface, at least we can try to outrun them.
 If they find us deep with no battery when they come back around on their next search circle, we're done for."

 "We would benefit from another piece of covering luck like the deep scattering layer," said Hemi.

-"That move depended far too much on luck and a dangerous fucking gamble Hemi.
+"That maneuver depended far too much on luck and a dangerous roll of the dice, Hemi.
 Luck and gambling is no way to run a submarine.
 The odds are never in our favor.
 What I want is a fucking plan that is reliable and executable."
 She paused, feeling tired.
 "Fuck me," said Percy.
 "I'm going to lay down for a minute.
 Run the batteries down, and get me when we have only emergency reserves left."

 Percy climbed down a deck and disappeared forward into the Captain's cabin.
 She was out almost immediately as she fell into her rack.
 The ability to fall asleep instantly was a talent she had gained from long years of experience working with short sleep on subs.

+[//]: # (----- invisible character break)

 [//]: # (early morning: day 4, run to Stilt City)
 They motored nearly silently though the black depths for another two hours before the battery depletion warning lights lit up on the electrical system panel in the control room.
-Hemi had them shut the motors down and keep the boat hovering steadily in place while using as little power as possible.
+Hemi had his deck crew shut the motors down and keep the boat hovering steadily in place while using as little power as possible.
 He went down to the Captain's cabin and woke Percy.
-They returned to the sonar compartment together, updated their probably position on the chart -- still a long way from anywhere -- and decided to take the only reasonable action available to them: rise to periscope depth and have a look around.
+They returned to the sonar compartment together, updated their probable position on the chart -- still a long way from anywhere -- and decided to take the only reasonable action available to them: rise to periscope depth and have a look around.

 Not wanting to waste battery power driving up to the surface, they opened the high-pressure air system just a bit on the main ballast tanks to gain a little buoyancy and floated upwards.
 They watched the depth gauge rotate back to the left making its way steadily towards zero.
 At periscope depth, Hemi flooded enough of the trim tanks to hold them there.
 Percy put the scope up.

-"Holy fuck, Hemi."
-She said quietly, with her eyes in the viewport of the periscope.
-She rotated around the periscope, swinging it around 360 degrees, as every submarine commander is trained to do their first day using a periscope.
+"Holy fuck, Hemi," she said quietly, with her eyes in the viewport of the periscope.
+She rotated around the periscope, swinging it around 360 degrees, as every submarine pilot is trained to do their first day using a periscope.
 In every direction she was faced with a gray wall, that occasionally pushed back to reveal an underlayer of a slate-colored ocean -- much calmer now -- rising and falling with the long frequency of deep ocean swells.
 "Would you fucking believe our luck is still with us?
-We have a fucking thick fog bank.
+We have a thick fog bank.
 In every direction."

 Hemi smiled.
 "Makes sense -- it was likely a big warm wall of air pushing that storm, and now all that hot air is sitting on the surface of the cold ocean, turning into cloud."